Travel to Hida and Takayama ①Day trip to Shirakawa-go

 Then, we visited souvenir shops in the main street and got back to Takayama by bus.

 Shirakawa-go is a typical Japanese traditional countryside.
 I felt nostalgic in Shirakawa-go.
 There were more visitors than I supposed, and that was a touristy place.
-It seemed to be popular among foreign visitors as they can see old Japanese countryside.
+It seemed to be popular among foreign visitors as they can see the old Japanese countryside.
 I wanted to visit someday, so I was satisfied!

 Please try to travel Hida and Takayama region and Shirakawa-go!